SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/general.md

 ### Where do I find values older than 60 days?

+The standard retention for data on {{< product-c8y-iot >}} is 60 days.
 To save OEE data longer than 60 days, you can change the data retention in your platform settings.
 For more information on how to change the retention rules, see [Administration > Data retention](/users-guide/administration/#data-retention) in the *User guide*.

 ### Which roles are distinguished by the application?